Import and sync data in Airtable

 Step 4

-Automate your REST API data sync
+Automate your Airtable REST API sync

 Keep your Airtable data fresh by scheduling automatic updates at any interval.
 You can also trigger syncs from any REST API when records change in your Airtable base.

-Automate your REST API data sync
+Automate your Airtable REST API sync

 About the tools